 How Products Were Selected:Products tested represent those commonly sold and/or available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers and direct sales companies.
 Products were not accepted directly from manufacturers.

 Testing Methods:Ginseng products were tested in one or more independent laboratories for the following:

-- Total ginsenosides by High Performance Liquid Chromatography (HPLC) based on the Ginseng Evaluation Program (GEP) methods established by the American Botanical Council (ABC).
-This analysis specifically tests for the presence and amount of the eight major ginsenosides including Rg3 in red Panax ginseng.
+- Quantification of total ginsenosides by High Performance Liquid Chromatography (HPLC) based on the United States Pharmacopeia Dietary Supplement Compendium (USPDSC 2020) methodology.
+This analysis specifically tests for the presence and amount of the eight major ginsenosides (nine in red Panax ginseng).
 Based on the scientific literature, the weight of these eight ginsenosides is assumed to represent approximately 90% of the total ginsenosides in a product and is, therefore, used to calculate the total ginsenoside content in products with an additional 10% added to the value to reflect the total amount of ginsenosides.

-Identities of products were not disclosed to laboratories performing the testing.
+The identities of products were not disclosed to the laboratories performing the testing.

 - Meet its label claims for ginsenoside content and, at a minimum, contain the following total ginsenosides, respective of the type of ginseng labeled: 1.5% for Asian root powder (German Commission E recommendation), 3.0% for Asian root extract (USP recommendations), 2.0% for American root powder, and 4.0% for American root extract (common industry standard).

 - Heavy Metals: Products containing whole herbs and/or more than 250 mg of mineral per daily dose must not exceed the following limits: